 - Click 'Remove'.

 The structure of BA and MA degree programs depends on the subject or combination of subjects and differs at every university.
-Around half of Freie Universität’s BA programs are mono bachelor's.
-In addition to the core subject one has applied for, some programs also require their students to take classes in so-called related areas or related modules that, unlike the modules offered for the combination bachelor’s programs, do not require an additional application.
-Mono and combination bachelor's both include a General Professional Skills courses worth 30 credit points (CP) that also do not require an additional application or registration.
+Around half of Freie Universität’s BA programs are mono bachelor's degrees.
+In addition to the major subject (Kernfach) one has applied for, some programs also require their students to take classes in so-called related areas or related modules (affine Bereiche) that, unlike the minor subjects (Modulangebote) offered for the combination bachelor’s programs, do not require an additional application.
+Mono and combination bachelors both include a General Professional Skills courses worth 30 credit points (CP) that also do not require an additional application or registration.

-The other half of FU BA programs are combination bachelor's.
-They consist of a core subject (usually 90 CP) and one or two separate modules (one 60-CP or two 30-CP modules).
-The modules can be chosen out of a broad spectrum of subjects (unless the program's study regulations only allow certain combinations).
-Applicaton and admission for the core subject and separate modules take place separately, but you will be enrolled for them simultaneously.
+The other half of FU BA programs are combi bachelor's degrees.
+They consist of a major subject (Kernfach, usually 90 CP) and one or two minor subjects (Modulangebote: one 60-CP or two 30-CP).
+The minor subjects can be chosen out of a broad spectrum (unless the program's study regulations only allow certain combinations).
+Applicaton and admission for the major and minor subjects take place separately, but you will be enrolled for them simultaneously.

-When choosing your separate modules, please keep in mind that they are only a supplement to your core subject meant to broaden your skill set, not the main focus of your studies.
+When choosing your minor subjects, please keep in mind that they are only a supplement to your major subject meant to broaden your skill set, not the main focus of your studies.
 This can be relevant for future Master’s applications that often times require a certain amount of CP in certain subjects.

-If you choose a 90-30-30-CP subject combination, the two separate modules are just additional qualifications, you cannot pursue a Master's degree in those subjects.
+If you choose a 90-30-30-CP subject combination, the two minor subjects are just additional qualifications, you cannot pursue a Master's degree in those subjects.